islco/sudo/source/_posts/2017-05-02-component-evolution-in-agile-development.md

 ## Happy Clients
 Our team’s ability to practice effective and empowered decision-making allowed us to quickly pivot when we saw a new application of our component.
 In the end, our client was happy with our cross-team collaboration and quick implementation of the solution.
+Take a look at our Service Year [case study](https://isl.co/case-studies/service-year/) to learn more about our iterative design and development approach and our partnership with the Service Year Alliance!

 <pre>
 {% asset_img tada.png "Tada Emoji" %}
 </pre>